pluralsh/documentation/pages/service-catalog/overview.md

 ---

 {% callout severity="info" %}
-If you just want to skip the text and see it in action, skip to the [demo video](/catalog/overview#demo-video)
+If you just want to skip the text and see it in action, skip to the {% doclink to="svc-cat-overview" %}demo video{% /doclink %}
 {% /callout %}

 Plural provides a full-stack GitOps platform for provisioning resources with both IaC frameworks like terraform and Kubernetes manifests like helm and kustomize.
 This alone is very powerful, but most enterprises want to go a step beyond and implement full self-service.
 This provides two main benefits: